The Side Effects Of Dyeing Your Hair During Pregnancy

 Although research has been limited, it has revealed that both permanent and semi-permanent dyes do not contain highly toxic chemicals.
 The quantity of hair dye absorbed by the skin is too less for it to reach and harm the foetus.
 The same is held true for lactating mothers.
-It is unlikely that the chemicals would pass into breast milk as very little of it could actually enter the blood stream.
+It is unlikely that the chemicals would pass into breast milk as very little of it could actually enter the bloodstream.

 One thing to keep in mind is that during pregnancy, hormonal changes can make your skin very sensitive and can also change your hair’s natural texture.
-Your skin can get itchy or your hair may react differently to the treatment or colour.
+Your skin can get itchy or your hair may react differently to the treatment of colour.
 In such a situation, you may want to consider waiting till after your pregnancy.

 All in all, there aren’t any major side-effects of colouring your hair during pregnancy.
 However, it’s absolutely understandable if you want to avoid the risk and go for other alternatives.

 DIFFERENT TYPES OF CHEMICAL HAIR TREATMENT